Utah Girls Football League: Creation as a nonprofit

 In 2014, two years after Sam Gordon's football highlight video went viral, she posed a question at a school assembly she attended, asking which girls would be interested in playing tackle football and reportedly "dozens of hands went up."
 This interest caused Gordon and her father, an attorney, to look into starting a league of their own.
 They contacted a former offensive lineman for the Utah Jynx Women's Football team, Crystal Sacco, who was already making steps to start an all-girls youth league in the area.
 They also called USA Football Director of Football Development Samantha Rapoport for help.
-Sacco would go on to become the commissioner of the league and Rapoport would become a member of the board of directors.
+Sacco would go on to become the commissioner of the league while Gordon's father and Rapoport would become a member of the board of directors.

 In early 2015, with the assistance of a few local professional women's football players, Gordon and her father founded the GFL as a non-profit.
 It is the first known full-contact all-girls youth tackle football league ever.
 According to the organizers, the league filled up completely just three days after sign-ups began.
 Around 50 fifth and sixth-graders took part in the inaugural season, which was just four-weeks, compared to the current nine-week season.

 Media coverage

 The GFL gained national acclaim when it started in 2015, and has seen nationwide news coverage.
 The league has received both praise and criticism.
-While most news organizations initially simply reported on it being the first of its kind, some media companies have taken a specific stance on the league.
+While most news organizations initially reported on it being the first of its kind, some commentators have taken a specific stance on the league.
 ESPN, for example, aired a segment in which the safety of the league was called into question.
 In the segment, they brought on a medical doctor who said that there is heightened risk of concussions for children and perhaps even further risk for girls.
 Others, however, have pushed praise onto the league, encouraging their audience to sign up.

 In 2020, two teams from the GFL played an exhibition match as the NFL Pro Bowl half time show.
 The teams had players representing seventeen different Utah high schools.
+Roman Oben, the NFL Vice President of Football Development, said about the GFL that "It’s been really commendable to see the growth of the sport.
+We’re aware these women are paying to play for pads, insurance, equipment and travel and they should be applauded.”

-A documentary short about the league titled First Down was released in 2022 at multiple film festivals across the U.S and received a favorable review in the Washington Post.
+A documentary short about the league titled First Down was released in 2022 at multiple film festivals across the U.S. and received a favorable review in the Washington Post.